Neggad/Guestbook/README.md

 # Guestbook
 A guestbook application

-Made with "dotnet new react" and 0Auth
+Made with "dotnet new react" and OAuth